-Visa: The College covers the cost of the student visa for Year 1.
-The student visa will be renewed at the beginning of Year 2 at your cost (about costs of return travel to and from Hong Kong at the beginning and end of each academic year.
+- Visa: The College covers the cost of the student visa for Year 1.
+The student visa will be renewed at the beginning of Year 2 at your cost (about HK\$230). - Travel: Parents or the UWC National Committee are required to meet the costs of return travel to and from Hong Kong at the beginning and end of each academic year.
 Families are encouraged to explore the most economic options which often are obtained by booking well in advance.
-The College meets travel costs for a small number of full scholarship students each year.
+The College meets travel costs for a small number of full scholarship students each year. - PocketAlthough Hong Kong is not an expensive city by world standards, it is easy for students to spend money on clothes and entertainment.

-HK\$230).

-Travel: Parents or the UWC National Committee are required to meet the easy for students to spend money on clothes and entertainment.
 However, it is recommended that students are not given excessive pocket money, in part to be sensitive to the economic circumstances of others, in part because it is not absolutely needed.
-We recommend a maximum of HK\$190 per week, no more than HK\$6,500 for the year.

-Pocket Although Hong Kong is not an expensive city by world standards, it is Money:

-Winter Break: Under normal circumstances, all students must vacate the campus during the winter break.
+We recommend a maximum of HK\$190 per week, no more than HK\$6,500 for the year. - Winter Break: Under normal circumstances, all students must vacate the campus during the winter break.
 For many students, it can be cheaper to travel to a neighbouring country than returning home, and for many students, this is an opportunity to explore Southeast Asia or China.
-The College will help arrange host family or alternative accommodation for students who are unable to return home for winter break.
+The College will help arrange alternative accommodation for students who are unable to return home for winter break.
 Students are encouraged to plan ahead for the break as the demand for host families is very high.
-There may be an alternative arrangement dependent on the development of COVID-19.
-Alternative arrangement will be communicated by the College closer to date.

-SAT/TOEFL and University Applications

-In second year, students applying to University in the USA, Canada or UK should budget for:
+Alternative arrangement will be communicated by the College closer to date. - SAT/TOEFL In second year, students applying to University in the USA, Canada or UK should budget for:

-CSS Financial Aid Profile

-Initial application US\$25

-Additional report US\$16 per university
+University Applications CSS Financial Aid ProfileInitial applicationAdditional report US\$25 US\$16 per university

 SAT US\$105

 ACT US\$150/US\$166.5

 TOEFL US\$245

 IELTS US\$305

-University Application fees (average) US\$70 - 100 (per
+University Application fees (average) US\$70 - 100 (per application)

-application)

 UK "UCAS" general application GBP20 / GBP26

+\This is mostly incurred in the second year.
-Legalization of examination results

-Universities in certain countries require the IB Diploma results document to be legalized by the appropriate authority in Geneva.
+Legalization of examination results Universities in certain countries require the IB Diploma results Diploma itself is only legalized by the appropriate authority in Geneva.
 The Diploma itself is only legalized in exceptional circumstances when required.
 Argentina requires the legalization of the Diploma itself as well as the Diploma results document.
 In some cases, universities in Mexico, Egypt, Netherlands, Spain may also require the legalization of both documents.